iPad Air 3

 The iPad Air uses the first-generation Apple Pencil.
 Previously reserved for the iPad Pro line, the Apple Pencil has since propagated through the entire iPad lineup.
 With the laminated display of this model, using the Apple Pencil on its screen still feels as natural as ever.

 The mid-tier iPad has a 10.5-inch P3 gamut display at 500 nits of brightness.
 It uses True Tone and has a laminated display.
-The resolution of the screen is 2224x1668 at 264 PPI.
+The resolution of the screen is 2224 x 1668 at 264 PPI.

-The A12 Bionic is Apple's go-to chipset for their most recent mid-tier tablets.
-With 3GB of RAM, you can run any app and multitask using iPadOS.
+The A12 Bionic was Apple's go-to chipset for this generation of mid-tier tablets.
+With 3GB of RAM, you can run modern apps and multitask using iPadOS.

 Cameras and Speakers

 The rear camera is 8MP and capable of capturing Live Photos in wide color, though it's limited to 1080p video recording.
 Apple updated the front-facing camera this generation to 7MP, allowing for 1080P FaceTime and video.

 The audio is limited to two stereo speakers, unlike the four in the iPad Pro line.
 These speakers still sound great, although it is easy to block one of the speaker grates when holding the iPad.